A photography cheat sheet is a graphical representation of one of the concepts of photography.

-6. Size of Camera Sensor and Field of View Inforgraphic
+8. Size of Camera Sensor and Field of View Cheat Sheet

-The cheat sheet below illustrates how a digital camera’s sensor size affects the lens field of view.
+The visual guide provided below is designed to help illustrate the relationship between a digital camera’s sensor size and the lens field of view.

-We all know that sunsets and sunrises are the best time for shooting landscapes and seascapes.
-But, it is not apparent why the light experiences such a transformation from midday to evening and from morning to noon.
+We are well aware that sunsets and sunrises offer ideal moments for capturing breathtaking landscapes and seascapes.
+However, the intriguing question arises: why does light undergo such a remarkable transformation from midday to evening and from morning to noon?

 If you are a landscape photographer, you need to understand when is the best time to take photos outdoors.